 Among the most unusual malls in Dubai is the Ibn Battuta Mall, a shopping center that does not stand out so much for its size or extreme luxury (although it is quite large), but for its unique theme: it is inspired by the travels of the legendary Moroccan explorer Ibn Battuta, who traveled through much of the Islamic world in the 14th century.

-The mall is divided into six themed zones, each decorated in the style of a region Ibn Battuta visited: Andalusia, Tunisia, Egypt, Persia, India, and China.
-Walking through its halls is like taking a mini cultural tour of those countries, with decorated ceilings, fountains, carved columns, ornate doorways, and even a giant mechanical elephant in the Indian section.
+Walking through its halls is like taking a mini cultural tour of those countries, with decorated ceilings, fountains, carved columns, ornate doors, and even a giant mechanical elephant in the Indian section.

 Beyond the decor, the mall has all the typical stores one would expect to find in Dubai: from international brands to places to grab a quick bite or sit down for a coffee.
-It also has a cinema, supermarket, and recreational areas, but what really sets it apart is its visual design and concept.

 It's an ideal place to visit if you want to combine shopping with something different, without the tourist hustle and bustle of the Dubai Mall.
 It's also connected to the red metro line, making it easy to visit even if you're not staying nearby.